2025 Burton Blossom Review

 Rider Name: Steve Weber

-Size / Model of the Board Reviewed: The board I reviewed was the 2024 Burton Blossom 155cm.
+Size / Model of the Board Reviewed: The board I reviewed was the 2025 Burton Blossom 155cm.
+The 2026 was identical, so there were no technical upgrades to test out.

 Where I Rode This Board: I tested the Blossom at Big Snow the indoor ski resort in East Rutherford, New Jersey